 The squatter can’t try to hide their occupation of the property.
 Everyone, including the property owner, must be able to tell that there is a squatter on the property

 The trespasser or squatter must occupy the property exclusively.
-Sharing it with others, such as tenants, would invalidate their adverse possession claim.
+Sharing it with others, such as residents, would invalidate their adverse possession claim.

 The squatter must reside on the property continuously and openly for 18 years before claiming adverse possession.
 This period can, however, be shortened if the squatter has the color of title and has been paying property taxes.